Predictive Process Model Monitoring using Recurrent Neural Networks: Methodology and Implementation

 \subsection{Feature Generation}

 The goal of the approach is to capture relationships between activities over time.
 To this purpose, we mine for the (binary) presence of a relationship between activities $\mathbf{R} \in \{0,1\}^{A\times A\times C}$, where $C$ is a set of relation types. $\mathbf{R}_t$ denotes the matrix that exists between activities for trace $t$.
-To introduce the dynamic aspect, we divide traces into windows, for which the relations can be denoted $R_{t_{w}}$ for all traces in $\mathcal{L}$ at various windows.
+To introduce the dynamic aspect, we divide traces into windows, for which the relations can be denoted $\mathbf{R}_{t_{w}}$ for all traces in $\mathcal{L}$ at various windows.
 Hence, for every window $w\in t$ in every trace $t\in\mathcal{L}$, we can obtain a binary vector of length $|C|$ for every pair of activities denoting the presence of constraint $c\in C$.
 In the following sections, we discuss what type of relations are suitable, and how traces are divided into windows.